LukeL152/logical-books_flask/TUTORIAL.md

 ### Manually Adding Transactions

 You can also add transactions manually.
+These are initially considered **unapproved transactions** and will need to be categorized into proper journal entries.

 To add a new transaction, click on the "Transactions" link in the navigation bar and then click the "Add Transaction" button.
 You will need to provide a date, a description, and an amount for the transaction.

 ### Approving Transactions

-Once you have imported or manually added transactions, you will need to approve them before they are converted into journal entries.
+Once you have imported or manually added transactions, you will need to approve them before they are converted into formal, balanced journal entries.
+This is where you apply the double-entry bookkeeping principles.

 To approve transactions, click on the "Unapproved Transactions" link in the "Journal" dropdown menu.
+For each transaction:

+1. Select the **Debit Account**: This is where the value is increasing (e.g., an Expense account for a payment, or a Cash account for income received).
+2. Select the **Credit Account**: This is where the value is decreasing (e.g., a Cash account for a payment, or a Revenue account for income earned).

-Then, select the debit and credit accounts for each transaction and click the "Approve Selected Transactions" button.
+After selecting the accounts, click the "Approve Selected Transactions" button.
+This action creates a balanced journal entry, ensuring your books remain accurate.

+## 4.5.
+Understanding Transaction Types vs. Journal Entries

+Logical Books uses two main concepts for recording financial activity:

+*   **Transactions:** These are raw, unapproved records of financial activity, often imported from bank statements or manually entered.
+They typically have a date, description, and amount.
+They are a staging area.
+*   **Journal Entries:** These are the formal, balanced records of financial activity that adhere to double-entry bookkeeping principles.
+Every journal entry has a debit and a credit account for the same amount, ensuring your books are always in balance.

+While `JournalEntry` records have a `transaction_type` field (e.g., 'income', 'expense') for filtering and reporting purposes, the true nature of the transaction (whether it's income, expense, or a transfer) is primarily determined by the **types of accounts** used in the debit and credit sides of the Journal Entry.
+The `transaction_type` field acts as a helpful tag for quick categorization and reporting, but the underlying double-entry is what drives the financial statements.

 ## 5. Journal Entries